 A new security vendor is selling a Windows application that it says could eliminate a major attack vector plaguing enterprises.
-Invincea, a Virginia-based security firm, is rolling out a virtualized browser that places Internet Explorer
+Invincea, a Virginia-based security firm, is rolling out a virtualized browser that places Internet Explorer and all its components in a virtual environment, protecting user desktops and company networks from browser-based malware infections.

 We encapsulate not only the browser, but also the operating system that the browser runs on.
 It's a superior solution to an in-browser sandbox.